-Many FTP commands are similar or identical to the commands you would type in Linux shell prompt.
+Most of the FTP commands are similar or identical to the commands you would type in the Linux shell prompt.

 Below are some of the most common FTP commands

-mget- copy multiple file from the remote to the local machine
+mget- copy multiple files from the remote to the local machine.

-mput- copy one file from the local to the remote machine
+mput- copy multiple files from the local to the remote machine.